paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-089-professional-boxing-safety.md

 (1) Procedures to evaluate the professional records and physician’s certification of each boxer participating in a professional boxing match in the State, and to deny authorization for a boxer to fight where appropriate.

-(2) Procedures to ensure that, except as provided in subsection (b) of this section, no boxer is permitted to box while under suspension from any boxing commission due to—
+(2) Procedures to ensure that, except as provided in subsection (b), no boxer is permitted to box while under suspension from any boxing commission due to—

   (A) a recent knockout or series of consecutive losses;